-If you don’t know what to do in Raleigh with only 24 hours to spare, our one day itinerary down below is what we suggest for first time visitors to get a reel feel for downtown Raleigh – the culture, the history, the food and drink scene, and the Southern community feel.
+If you only have 24 hours in Raleigh, our one-day Raleigh itinerary is what we suggest for first time visitors to get a reel feel for downtown Raleigh – the culture, the history, the food and drink scene, and the Southern community feel.

 We put this itinerary together from personal experience after having lived here for over 10 years now and spending a lot of time in the downtown Raleigh area.
-These are the places we take visiting friends, and are some of the most “Raleigh things to do!”
+These are the places we take visiting friends and are some of the most “Raleigh experiences to have!”

 This itinerary includes suggestions on where to eat breakfast, lunch and dinner, activities for the morning and afternoon, pre-dinner and after-dinner drinks, and hotels to stay in.
 Let us take the guesswork out of your trip to Raleigh!